ndykema/ndykema.github.io/project3.md

 Because the project simulates a real purchasing system, it serves as a strong example of applying programming concepts to practical applications.
 It demonstrates the ability to design, structure, and implement a complete system that integrates data management, user interaction, and logical processing.

-For more details see [Beneath The Shattered Sky Presentation](assets/BeneathTheShatteredSky.pptx).

 [Back to Portfolio](./)